Historic Fourth Ward School Museum

-As Nevada’s largest historic district, it should come as no surprise that many attractions in Virginia City transcend local importance, playing an important part in telling our national history.
+As Nevada’s largest historic district (the entire town of Virginia City is a National Historic Landmark), it should come as no surprise that many of Virginia City’s attractions transcend local importance, playing an important part in telling our national history.
 And, located on the south end of Historic C Street, the Historic Fourth Ward School Museum has done just that, quietly overlooking the Comstock for more than 100 years.
-Originally built to honor the nation’s centennial in 1876, the Historic Fourth Ward School Museum has remained a long-standing fixture on the Virginia City skyline, and considered to be the last four storied, Victorian Era, Second Empire, wood school building of its kind.
-The school’s towering majesty is unavoidable by anyone who drives by, and is a satisfying fix for any history buff, not just for the impeccable historic preservation, but the lasting dose of thoughtfully curated Comstock history, too.
+Originally built to honor the nation’s centennial in 1876, the Historic Fourth Ward School Museum has remained a long-standing fixture on the Virginia City skyline, and considered to be the last four-story, Victorian Era, Second Empire, wood school building of its kind.
+The school’s towering majesty is unavoidable by anyone who drives by, and is a satisfying fix for any history buff, not just for the impeccable historic preservation, but the lasting lesson on thoughtfully curated Comstock history, too.

-After the largest silver strike in U.S. History was discovered in the area, thousands upon thousands of people flocked to Virginia City in the 1860s.
+After the largest silver strike in history was discovered in the area, thousands upon thousands of people flocked to Virginia City in the 1860s.
 Exorbitant amounts of wealth shortly stemmed from Virginia City and the storied Comstock Lode, but it wasn’t long until overcrowding became a legitimate problem, especially when it came to local schools.
-As the richest city in the West, they weren’t just going to send their children to any average old school.
+Living in the richest city in the West, these Comstock millionaires weren’t just going to send their children to any average old school.
 By 1876, the school was completed and touted as Virginia City’s pride and glory.
 Designed by architect C.M.
 Bennett, the ornate and elegant Victorian structure stood four stories with accommodations for more than 1,000 students and such innovations as indoor flush toilets and plumbing on each floor, drinking fountains, single desks for each student, and an advanced heating and ventilation system.

 The Fourth Ward School’s attention grabbing luxuries were not only something the community was proud of, but soon earned a reputation of being the finest education facility in the state.
-The Territorial Newspaper Mark Twain wrote for even boasted, “If it is our pride today, the time is not far distant when it will be our glory as well.”
+Mark Twain boasted in local newspaper publication, the Territorial Enterprise, that, “If it is our pride today, the time is not far distant when it will be our glory as well.”
 Students of all ages attended the Fourth Ward School, housing grades 1-4 on the first floor, grades 5-6 on the second, and 7-9 on the third.
 By 1909, the school added grades 10-12 and boasted a gymnasium, workshop and auditorium on the fourth floor.

-The Fourth Ward School Museum is a 501 (c)3 non-profit organization, and your paid admission helps support the “Last-One-Standing.”
+Admission for the Fourth Ward School Museum is $6.00 for adults age 17 and older, $3.00 for children from age 6 to 16, and free for children with the age of 5 or younger.
+The Historic Fourth Ward School Museum in Virginia City is operated by a non-profit organization, and your paid admission helps support the “Last-One-Standing.”
 But, this enriching cultural center does depend on donations.
 These contributions help with establishing and preservation of museum exhibits, and supports future additions to the property.
 When visiting, please consider making a donation!